 Geza Schön: Rebel Heart.

 Geza Schön, the nose behind Escentric Molecules.
-Photo: www.escentric.com.
+Photo courtesy of www.escentric.com.

 Legend has it that Geza Schön strode into the HQ of perfume developers Haarmann & Reimer in Holzminden, Germany, as a teenager, and calmly announced he wished to learn to make perfume.
 Impressed by this chutzpah, the company took the young man at his word and granted him a classic perfumer apprenticeship.
 Geza became one of its most successful employees and continues to work for major houses to this day.
 But he wanted more.
 In 2006 he founded his own label and launched Molecule 01.
 This consists exclusively of Iso E Super, a molecule used generally as an ancillary perfume ingredient.
 To sell a synthetic molecule as perfume — and boast about it, to boot — was a scandal!